Multiplex Assay Strategies with Simple Western

 Molecular Weight Size-Based Multiplexing

 Multiplexing based on molecular weight gives you the flexibility you need to detect multiple protein targets that vary in molecular weight within the same capillary.
 Get more out of your 3 µL sample!
 Multiplexing two targets in one capillary with Simple Western doubles the number of data points per sample and increases the data quantitation accuracy when you normalize to biological loading control or system control.
 Learn More about Molecular Weight Size-Based Multiplexing.
 Next time you multiplex a rabbit primary with an antibody raised in different species, use the new 20X Anti-Rabbit HRP Conjugate for the best results.

-Multiplexing proteins using primary antibodies from different host species.
+When you multiplex a rabbit primary with an antibody raised in different species, use the 20X Anti-Rabbit HRP Conjugate for the best results.
 A significant signal decrease is observed when the RTU anti-mouse and RTU anti-rabbit secondary antibodies were mixed 1:1 (left) for ERK1 (rabbit anti-ERK1 RTU, PN 042-206) and STAT3 (mouse anti-Stat3 CST, 9139, 1:50).
 Using the 20X anti-rabbit secondary mixed into the RTU anti-mouse secondary (right) resulted in no change of saturation and yields equivalent results to individually run samples.

 Detection Channel-Based Multiplexing